All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Hair Thinning (Telogen Effluvium)

-Hair loss during weight loss is not caused by Saxenda directly but by the caloric deficit and nutritional changes that accompany rapid weight loss.
+Hair loss during weight loss isn't caused by Saxenda directly but by the caloric deficit and nutritional changes that accompany rapid weight loss.
 The condition, called telogen effluvium, occurs 2 to 4 months after the body experiences metabolic stress (including significant caloric restriction).
 It affects women more noticeably because they tend to have longer hair and are more attuned to changes in hair volume.

 Prevention strategies: ensure adequate protein (1.0 to 1.2 g/kg ideal body weight), take a multivitamin with iron and biotin, ensure adequate zinc intake, and avoid crash dieting.
 Hair typically regrows once weight stabilizes and nutrition normalizes.